Written on behalf of Ocean holidays 2013.

 For the grown ups

 Get to see the real Orlando by visiting its Downtown District.
 Have a wander along Church Street and the surrounding neighbourhoods such as Lake Eola Heights and Thornton Park to take in Orlando’s oldest houses and oak trees.
 You’ll also come across Lake Eola on your travels.
 Church Street is the hub of Orlando’s nightlife, so you’ll need a strong will not to be drawn into its trendy bars.
+And rather than hiring a car, getting around downtown is easier on a scooter rental.

 If you’re a fan of churches, don’t miss the extravagantly decorated Catholic Church that has become quite an attraction in Orlando.
 Visiting Catholics come to see its Mary, Queen of the Universe Shrine and have upped its popularity over the years.